 Exposure to soil contaminants can also cause curled leaves on rubber plants.
 This can happen if the plant is grown in soil that contains toxins or pollutants, or if the plant is near sources of pollution such as a busy road or industrial area.

-You may also want to consider repotting the plant in fresh soil to remove any contaminants that may Have accumulated over time.
-Additionally, you can Test the soil with a soil test kit to Check for pH levels and nutrient deficiencies or excesses.
+You may also want to consider repotting the plant in fresh soil to remove any contaminants that may have accumulated over time.

 Environmental changes can also cause curled leaves on rubber plants.
 Rapid changes in temperature, humidity, and light levels can cause the plant to go into shock, which can cause the leaves to curl.

-Rubber plants prefer a consistent environment with moderate Temperatures and humidity levels.
+Rubber plants prefer a consistent environment with moderate temperatures and humidity levels.
 They also prefer bright, indirect light.
-If you have recently moved your rubber plant to a new location or if the weather has recently changed, this could be the cause of the curled leaves.

 To fix this issue, try to provide the plant with a stable and consistent environment, and avoid exposing it to sudden changes in temperature or light levels.
 Gradual acclimation to new conditions is best.